SysKitTeam/docs-point/point-collaborators/manage-access/manage-external-sharing.md

 ![Manage External Sharing - Links](../../.gitbook/assets/manage-external-sharing_links.png)

 To manage links shared with anyone, complete the following:
- * Click the Links Shared with Anyone button, and you will be redirected to the **Sharing Links report (1)**
+ * Click the **Links Shared with Anyone** button, and you will be redirected to the **Sharing Links report (1)**
- * Here, you can **select the workspace ** with externally shared links, and on the right side of the screen, you will have the option to **Remove All Sharing Links**
+ * Here, you can **select the workspace** with externally shared links, and on the right side of the screen, you will have the option to **Remove All Sharing Links**
     * Clicking Remove All Sharing Links will remove all the sharing links from all of the items included in the workspace
+    * You can also complete this as a **bulk action by selecting all of the workspaces** before clicking Remove All Sharing Links
  * Alternatively, you can remove a sharing link from a specific item in the workspace, for example, a folder
    * To do this, **select the folder** you want to change and **click the Remove Sharing Link button** on the right side of the screen

 ## Manage Sites Shared with Anyone

+While talking about proper governance and Microsoft 365 security, one of the first things you will want to expose and address is all the content under your ownership that is shared with anyone.

+This segment potentially exposes you and your organization to data leakage and should be one of your priorities.
+Through Syskit Point – you can achieve this in a couple of clicks.

-You can manage sites that have been shared with anyone by going back to the **External Collaboration section of the Dashboard**.
+To manage sites that have been shared with anyone, go back to the **External Collaboration section of the Dashboard**.

 To start, complete the next steps: